Subscribe Edible San Diego

 Number of days with readings above 1900

 2014 - 1

 2015 - 1

 March 5, 2019: The 2018 charts are up.
 Methane levels increased for the 12th year in a row although the amount of increase has decreased for the third year in a row.

-See data credits for the first chart for source data
+See first chart for source data credit

 While the annual CO2 equivalence of Methane emissions is currently about a quarter of CO2, the fear is as oceans continue to warm and tundras melt a feedback loop will be triggered which will cause run-away massive levels of trapped Methane to escape into the atmosphere causing huge ecological changes which could bring about mass extinctions, including our own.
 So far, the worrisome uptrend in Methane levels which resumed in 2007 has been linear.
 Rather than wait for tipping point acceleration in the trend line, increased world wide action is required at an extraordinary level to turn these graphs of CO2 and Methane levels to the down side.

 According to the EPA (http://epa.gov/climatechange/ghgemissions/gases/ch4.html), the sources of Methane emissions in the United States are:

 29% - Natural Gas and Petroleum Systems (e.g. leaks in pipelines, gases escaping during fracking)

 25% - Enteric Fermentation (e.g. gases from digestion released by cow belching and farting)